Borderline Personality Disorder vs Bipolar: Is BPD Worse?

 One interesting aspect of this mental health condition is that it has been linked to people who are highly creative.

-In fact, a number of celebrities with bipolar disorder have been very open about their experiences with the disorder and have discussed how treatment helped them lead healthy lives.
+In fact, there are a number of famous people with bipolar disorder who have been very open about their experiences with the condition and have discussed how treatment helped them lead healthy lives.

 Symptoms of Bipolar Disorder

-Though people with bipolar disorder can be stable in between swings in their mood, the extreme mood shifts can alternate between serious depression and intense mania.
+Though people with bipolar disorder can be stable in between mood swings, the extreme emotional shifts can alternate between serious depression and intense mania.

-• Inability to find pleasure in activities and people normally enjoyed
+- Inability to find pleasure in activities and people normally enjoyed, known as anhedonia symptoms

 Symptoms of Bipolar Mania can include:

-Obviously, individuals living with Bipolar Disorder I or Bipolar Disorder II will experience symptoms and episodes unique to their own circumstances.
+Obviously, individuals living with Bipolar I or Bipolar II will experience symptoms and episodes unique to their own circumstances.

-A diagnosis of either BPD or BD must come from a qualified mental health professional.
-They will assess a patient based on recent episodes, family medical history, and a number of factors, including the presence and severity of specific symptoms.
+A diagnosis of borderline personality disorder vs bipolar must be made by a qualified mental health professional.
+They will assess a patient based on recent episodes, family medical history, and several other factors, including the presence and severity of specific symptoms.

 Borderline Personality Disorder Treatment